erip/erip.github.io/_pages/about.md

   - /about.html
 ---

 My name is Elijah Rippeth (he/him).
-I'm a computational linguist interested in multilingual systems, but have primarily focused on machine translation.
+I'm first year (and #firstgen) PhD student at the University of Maryland in the Department of Computer Science and a computational linguist at the MITRE Corporation.
+My work focuses broadly on natural language processing, but with a focus on multilingual systems and machine translation.